 Lack of inspection and Preventive Repair

-Design and Installation flaw in Older Hondas and Acuras
+Design and Installation Flaw in Older Hondas and Acuras

-Make sure your Ball Joint is Torque to Spec/ properly
+Make sure your Ball Joint is Torque to Spec/ properly.

 Potholes and Bumps